San-Francisco-Write-The-Docs/lone-writers-guide/README.md

 ## How to participate
 You can contribute in several ways:
 * You can edit these pages in your browser (click the pencil button at the upper right to start)
-* If you feel like a challenge, you can also Fork or clone the repo and work offline, but it's not necesary.
+* If you feel like a challenge, you can also Fork or clone the repo and work offline, but it's not necessary.
 There are some helpful instructions below, if you want to try that.
 * Open an issue in GitHub.
 This allows you to report a bug or make a suggestion without having to make the changes yourself.
 The [GitHub documentation](https://help.github.com/articles/creating-an-issue/) explains how to open an issue.

 ## Edit in the Browser the Easy Way